 Students will not be allowed to have backpacks or bags in the classroom.
-Students are provided with a locker and lock to properly secure their personal items.
-Students will be given opportunity throughout the day to go to their locker to retrieve items.
+Students are provided with a locker and lock to secure their personal items properly.
+Students will be given the opportunity throughout the day to go to their lockers to retrieve items.
 Students need to plan appropriately to have the necessary materials with them for the upcoming classes.